ablomm/ablomm-cpu/docs/cpu/isa.md

 Start will reset all registers to 0.

-Check out the [Interrupts example](../../examples/interrupts.asm) for how to set up the interupt vector table.
+Check out the [Interrupts example](../../examples/interrupts.asm) for how to set up the interrupt vector table.

 # Memory

-The CPU assumes memory is word-addressible.
+The CPU assumes memory is word-addressable.
 This means each address in memory should contain 32 bits.

 Additionally, the CPU assumes memory has asynchronous reads, but synchronous writes.